blakepercy/DepartureBoard/README.md

 # DepartureBoard
-This is a Java, Spring Boot and React web app that uses the National Rail Enquiries API to create a Departure Board.
+This is a Java, Spring Boot and React web app that uses the National Rail Enquiries API to create a UK Railway Departure Board:

 ![Departure Board](frontend/src/images/departureboard.png)

-## To start the sack-end from an IDE
+## To start the back-end from an IDE
 Navigate to the 'departureboard' directory and then run:
 ```bash
 mvn clean compile